 Tracking error is a risk measure that indicates the extent to which the portfolio's return deviates from the return of the index.
-Tracking error is calculated on a monthly basis over a 36-month period and is not yet available due to the fund's start date.
+Tracking error is calculated on a monthly basis over a 36-month period.
+The tracking error was 2.30% at the end of 2024 (end of 2023: 2.30%).